Webbs Wood Road, Bradley Stoke, Bristol , BS32 8EJ

 When planning the curriculum, the knowledge and content of the subject, as well as the skills, are mapped out for each year group to ensure there is continuity and progression and ensure new knowledge is built upon prior learning.

-English, Maths, Computing, RE, Science, Music, French and PE are mainly taught as discrete subjects, however, cross curricular links with other curriculum subjects and within these subjects are made whenever possible.
-Themes within subjects are revisited in order to ensure knowledge and skills are embedded.
-(See long term cross curricular plans below).
+English, Maths, Computing, RE Music and PE are mainly taught as discrete subjects; however, cross-curricular links with other curriculum subjects and within these subjects are made whenever possible.
+Humanities, Science, Art and Design are taught through an enquiry.
+Key knowledge within subjects are revisited to ensure knowledge and skills are embedded.
+(See long-term cross curricular plans below).

 The Early Years Foundation Stage (Reception) curriculum is organised differently according to national expectations and covers 17 areas of learning.